asilinwei/iteratee-test/README.md

 # iteratee-test
-This is a repository about iteatee test.
+This is a repository about iteratee test.